AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/development/building/_index.md

 +++
 pre = ""
-title = "Build"
-weight = 5
-tags = ["build", "report", "IntelliJ", "Gradle", "Javadoc"] summary = "How to build the project"
+title = "Build and run the QA" weight = 5 tags = ["build", "report", "IntelliJ", "Gradle", "Javadoc"] summary = "How to locally build and test the simulator"
 +++

 ## Building the project